Moruya Airport: Operations

 Moruya Airport is a regional hub for a variety of emergency services, providing vital services for the local region that otherwise would not exist without the airport.
 The Westpac Lifesaver Rescue Helicopter Service has maintained a base at Moruya Airport since 2010, providing a search and rescue service with specialist medical crews, while other aeromedical retrieval services including Toll Air Ambulance and the Royal Flying Doctor Service regularly visit the airport.
 During bushfire seasons, fleets of firefighting aircraft are stationed at Moruya Airport to aid in bushfire protection.

 Passenger service is provided by Regional Express using Saab 340 turboprops several times a week to and from Sydney, with most inbound flights continuing to Merimbula to the south.
 The small terminal is located to the East of the runway, sharing a parking lot with a beachside camping ground.

 Other operators include the Moruya Aero Club and a small flying school.
 A number of tourism focussed businesses are located at Moruya Airport.
 Skydive Oz conduct parachuting operations from a facility at the airport, regularly hosting the annual NSW & ACT State Skydiving Championship.
 South Coast Seaplanes, based at the airport offer a charter service and scenic flights.
 They announced plans for scheduled flights between Moruya and Lake Burley Griffin in Canberra twice per week in 2022, subject to a number of approvals.

 Airport facilities

-The airfield has a two sealed runways orientated North to South and Northeast to Southwest.
+The airfield has two sealed runways orientated North to South and Northeast to Southwest.
 The primary runway, 18/36 measures 1523 × 30 m and is equipped with pilot-operated lighting for night operations, while the shorter 04/22 is 827 m in length and is used mainly by light aircraft.
 The volume of traffic at the airport is generally low, so there is no control tower.
 Instead, pilots are required to communicate via a Common Traffic Advisory Frequency (CTAF) to safely co-ordinate arrivals and departures.
 A Non-Directional Beacon (NDB) previously located at the airport was decommissioned in 2016.
 Both Avgas and Jet A1 fuel is available.

 Eurobodalla Shire Council is planning to enlarge the terminal, increase the size of the apron, extend the runway and build a parallel taxiway.